sean008/traffic_light_detection/README.md

 # traffic_light_detection
-detect and display the traffic light with boxing
+detect and display the traffic light with bound boxing